-TSERS Basis of Accounting: The financial statements of the TSERS plan were prepared using the accrual basis of accounting.
+TSERS Basis of Accounting: The financial statements of the TSERS plan are prepared using the accrual basis of accounting.
 Plan member contributions are recognized in the period in which the contributions are due.
 Employer contributions are recognized when due and the employer has a legal requirement to provide the contributions.
 Benefits and refunds are recognized when due and payable in accordance with the terms of each plan.
 For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the TSERS plan, and additions to/deductions from the TSERS plan's fiduciary net position have been determined on the same basis as they are reported by TSERS.

 Methods Used to Value TSERS Investment: Pursuant to North Carolina General Statutes, the State Treasurer is the custodian and administrator of the retirement systems.
 The State Treasurer maintains various investment portfolios in its External Investment Pool.
-TSERS and other pension plans of the State of North Carolina participate in the Long-Term Investment, Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Opportunistic Fixed Income Investment, and Inflation Sensitive Investment Portfolios.
-The Fixed Income Asset Class includes the Long-Term Investment and Fixed Income Investment Portfolios.
-The Global Equity Asset Class includes the Equity Investment Portfolio.
+TSERS and other pension plans of the State of North Carolina participate in the Long-Term Investment, the Fixed Income Investment, Equity Investment, Real Estate Investment, Alternative Investment, Opportunistic Fixed Income Investment, and Inflation Sensitive Investment portfolios.
+The Fixed Income Asset Class includes the Long-Term Investment and Fixed Income Investment portfolios.
+The Global Equity Asset Class includes the Equity Investment portfolio.
 The investment balance of each pension trust fund represents its share of the fair value of the net position of the various portfolios within the External Investment Pool.
-Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2020 Comprehensive Annual Financial Report.
+Detailed descriptions of the methods and significant assumptions regarding investments of the State Treasurer are provided in the 2021 Annual Comprehensive Financial Report.

-Net Pension Liability: At June 30, 2021, the School reported a liability of \$8,308,789.00 for its proportionate share of the collective net pension liability.
-The net pension liability was measured as of June 30, 2020.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2019, and update procedures were used to roll forward the total pension liability to June 30, 2020.
-The School's proportion of the net pension liability was based on the present value of future salaries for the School relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2020, the School's proportion was 0.06877%, which was an increase of 0.00146 from its proportion measured as of June 30, 2019, which was 0.06731%.
+Net Pension Liability: At June 30, 2022, the School reported a liability of \$3,220,693.00 for its proportionate share of the collective net pension liability.
+The net pension liability was measured as of June 30, 2021.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020, and update procedures were used to roll forward the total pension liability to June 30, 2021.
+The School's proportion of the net pension liability was based on a projection of the present value of future salaries for the School relative to the projected present value of future salaries for all participating employers, actuarially-determined.
+As of June 30, 2021, the School's proportion was 0.06878%, which was an increase of 0.00001 from its proportion measured as of June 30, 2020, which was 0.06877%.